peterprescott/citation-graph/README.md

 - use pyzotero and scrape Google Scholar
 - integrate literature.Text class into Flask API.

+Another day, what have we done?
+- we can easily make it so that you can drag a circle, and the data emerges in a nearby text box.
+- we have managed to scrape pdfs, and we are beginning to learn regular expressions to identify at least the first line of the references.
+- we thought that we could use this to scrape lots of useful information from google scholar and microsoft academic...
+- but they both make it very difficult to automate this...
+- though [some](https://mystudentvoices.com/scraping-google-scholar-to-write-your-phd-literature-chapter-2ea35f8f4fa1) [people](http://thebiobucket.blogspot.com/2011/11/visually-examine-google-scholar-search.html) seem to have done it...
+- might be able to use selenium to make the mouse click on the link...

 ## Software (that will be) used:
 - Zotero